Teachers rally in Raleigh to advocate for education funding

 When one Nash-Rocky Mount Schools teacher was asked why she was so passionate about her job, she told ABC11 that someone had to fight for "what's right."

-"Somebody has to be passionate, and if you have the people who are passionate about it in the classroom, voices will be heard."
+"Somebody has to be passionate, and if you have the people who are passionate about it in the classroom, voices will be heard," she said.

 Mark Johnson, State Superintendent of Public Instruction, said the state supports teachers and is working to increase their pay.